-Peoples responses vary tremendously to laser treatments.
+People's responses to laser treatments vary tremendously.
 It's important for operators to use caution.

-Often it's a balancing act of obtaining good results and not getting into trouble with delayed healing or scarring.
+It's often a balancing act of obtaining good results and not getting into trouble with delayed healing or scarring.
 Skin types vary greatly.
-Some people can tolerate energy levels that can cause divesting effects in others.
+Some people can tolerate energy levels that can cause devastating effects in others.
 Experience is very important.

-The good news is that the face is in general very forgiving.
-Generally more than just about any part of the body.
+The good news is that the face is very forgiving, generally more so than just about any part of the body.